CivicActions/guidebook/common-practices-tools/agile/tickets-cards.md

 ---
-title: How to Create Tickets
+title: How to create tickets
 ---

+# How to Create Tickets

 This may also be best learned during a project (on a project-by-project basis)